Family and Medical Leave Act of 1993: Everything You Need to Know

 Employees who receive salaries as executives, administrators, or professionals are exempt from overtime and minimum wage requirements under FLSA.
 These exempt employees must still meet the eligibility requirements set out by the FMLA in order to take leave.
 However, using unpaid FMLA leave will not change the employee's exemption under the Fair Labor Standards Act (FLSA).

-When FMLA passed into law, military service members, including those in the Coast Guard, Reserves, and the Armed Forces did not have the protections currently afforded to them in the FMLA.
+When FMLA passed into law, military service members, including those in the Coast Guard, Reserves, and the Armed Forces did not have the protections currently afforded to them.
 Expanded protections entered into law with amendments from the 2010 National Defense Authorization Act (NDAA).

 These protections included covering active duty, a call to this status, or an emergent need related to it.
 Military caregivers, also known as family members of service members, also received extended protections under the NDAA.
 They received 26 weeks in 12 months to take care of a service member that has a serious injury or illness.